top of page

 The fair share price of every company is necessarily subjective, because it depends on other investors' expectations with respect to the company's future financial success.
 While there are several different methods for estimating the fair share price for common shares, in my opinion, the most useful approach is based on the axiom that the fair price of any asset is equal to the price that buyers have been willing to pay, whether it be for a house, a used car, or the common shares of a public company.

-Conveniently, Value Line provides historic data on both the prices and the annual earnings for the companies included in their coverage universe.
-For example, the highest and lowest prices and annual earnings are highlighted on the following image, which was copied from the Value Line report for Sun Life Financial services, dated May 3, 2024:
+Value Line provides historic data for both the prices and the annual earnings for those companies included in their coverage universe.
+For example, the highest and lowest prices and annual earnings are highlighted on Figure 11, which was copied from the Value Line report for Sun Life Financial services, dated May 3, 2024:

-The highlighted data has been copied in the following table.
-The highest and lowest price to earnings (P/E) ratios were then calculated for each year using the respective values, and the results are presented in bottom two lines of the table.
+The highlighted data on figure above has been copied in the table below.
+The highest and lowest price to earnings (P/E) ratios were then calculated for each year using the respective values, and the results are presented in the last two lines of the table.

 1. Attributed to Warren Buffett.
 Source unknown.